-Saturday, June 3rd
+Saturday, June 1, 2019

 Early Birds (Dunnville Bottoms, Downsville) – 3 ½ hours

 Directions: Please meet at 6:00AM at the intersection of County Highway Y and 524th Street (aka “Dunnville Road”).
-From Downsville, travel south on State Highway 25 for 4 miles.
+From Menomonie, travel south on State Highway 25 (go past Downsville) and travel on for more 4 miles.
 Turn east on County Highway Y. Travel for 3 miles, descending into the Red Cedar River Valley.
 Cross a bridge over the Red Cedar River,

-Weblink to map: http://g.co/maps/t577r
+Link to map: http://g.co/maps/t577r